Here at CSU we want your on-campus housing experience to go as smoothly as possible, and we understand that who you room with can make an impact.

 What is their definition of clean and orderly?

 Are you all about keeping your room tidy or do you embrace the clutter?
 Living with someone who doesn’t share your idea of clean could cause disagreements.
-Avoid confrontation by coming to a middle ground and creating a cleaning schedule ahead of time.
+Manage disagreement by coming to a middle ground and creating a cleaning schedule ahead of time.

-Do they focus more on studies or fun time?
+Do they focus more on studies or fun?

 Should they have similar academic interests?